 Do I have to hire a divorce attorney?

 You have a constitutional right to represent yourself, referred to as appearing pro se (without an attorney), but frankly, unless the divorce is without children, no assets and the other spouse is not represented, it is not advisable.
-You wouldn't do your own root canal.
-Same for a divorce.
-If you make a mistake in the division of property, such as the sale of a home, cannot be reversed.
-In general, only child support and child custody can be modified.
+You wouldn’t do your own root canal.
+The same applies to a divorce.
+If you make a mistake in the division of property, such as the sale of a home, it cannot be reversed.

 Do both parties need their own attorney?

-It is advisable for both parties to have their own attorney except in simple uncontested divorces where the parties are in agreement on all issues.
-In such case one attorney can draft the agreement the parties reached and represent the plaintiff.
+It is advisable for both parties to have their own attorneys, especially if children and property are involved.
+In simple uncontested divorces where the parties are in agreement on all issues, one attorney can draft the documents for the parties, file them and represent the plaintiff at the final hearing.
 One attorney cannot represent both parties.